pierrot-lc/librewolf-nix/README.md

 headed toward privacy.
 Librewolf on the other hand have much more sane defaults so I might as well use librewolf.

+Things modified:

+- Bookmarks.
+- Extensions.
+- Preferences.
+- Lower some of the privacy settings on some specific sites (e.g. twitch does not work by default on librewolf without disabling fingerprinting).

 ## Links

 - [Nix functions around firefox](https://ryantm.github.io/nixpkgs/builders/packages/firefox/)